Most Melbourne businesses don't have a traffic problem. They have a visibility problem.

 Here's what matters for Melbourne service businesses:

 Local service queries are less affected.
-When someone searches “plumber near me” or “dentist Hawthorn,” Google still shows the Maps 3 pack and local results.
-AI Overviews appear more often on informational queries (“how to fix a leaking tap”) than on commercial, local intent ones.
+When someone searches 'plumber near me' or 'dentist Hawthorn,' Google still shows the Maps 3 pack and local results.
+AI Overviews appear more often on informational queries ('how to fix a leaking tap') than on commercial, local intent ones.

 The businesses that get cited in AI Overviews are the ones with strong, well structured content.
-If your website clearly answers common questions with specific, helpful information, you’re more likely to be referenced.
+If your website clearly answers common questions with specific, helpful information, you're more likely to be referenced.
+The discipline even has a name now, generative engine optimisation and it rewards exactly this kind of clarity.

 This makes your website content more important, not less.
 AI needs sources to pull from.
 If your service pages, FAQ sections and blog articles are comprehensive and well structured, you're feeding the machine that feeds your visibility.